 This can help you better comprehend the species.
 At the same time, research is having difficulty distinguishing which species favor which time of day.
 Anopheles mosquitoes, one of the most frequent kinds, are most active at night, whereas Aedes mosquitoes bite during the day.

-All of these mosquito species are found in most countries and continents, which implies that you will be bitten by all three types of mosquitos no matter what time of day it is.
+All these mosquito species are found in most countries and continents, implying that you will be bitten by all three types of mosquitos no matter what time of day it is.

 As a result, certain mosquitoes like the darkness and perform better in it.
 It all depends on the species at hand.